 It’s easy to go back and forth through your Liberty Online return.
 Importantly, you can skip ahead to sections that you haven’t yet completed at any time.
 This allows you to prepare complex returns over a period of days or weeks, completing each form and schedule once you receive the documents necessary to do so.
 By contrast, H&R Block requires you to complete your return in order, and only allows you to skip around to sections that you’ve already completed.

-Liberty’s Easy Advance refund advance loan is unusually generous by online tax prep standards: up to $3,250 with an expected refund less fees greater than $5,095.
-The loan comes through within 24 hours, making it a great payday loan alternative for filers who need fast cash.
+Liberty’s refund advance loan tops out at $350 per filer, so it’s nothing to write home about, and the offer is subject to change or cancellation at any time.
+But it usually comes through within 24 hours, making it a great payday loan alternative for filers who need fast cash.

 1. No Free Filing Option